 Over 50 arrests have occurred since protests began in September of this year when Kinder Morgan workers cut down 13 trees in the conservation area for its survey work, which the city of Burnaby said contravened its municipal bylaws.
 There is a diverse group of protestors that include those who are concerned about an oil spill, the development of the tar sands and its effect on climate change, and a corporations right to access and use public lands.
 Furthermore, First Nations also claim that they have yet to be consulted on the project as the pipeline is proposed to cross their land.

-The Burnaby Residents Opposed to Kinder Morgan Expansion.
+Many of the protesters are Burnaby residents, who don’t want the pipeline running through their backyards and have formed a group against the pipeline called BROKE or The Burnaby Residents Opposed to Kinder Morgan Expansion.
 The group says it is concerned about Kinder Morgan’s plan to ship three times more oil from the oilsands in Alberta, and are worried about the environmental impact in the event of a spill or leak.
 Kinder Morgan is suing BROKE for $5.4 million for trespassing on the Burnaby Mountain Conservation Area.
 BROKE says the land is protected for the people by City of Burnaby bylaws and contend that Kinder Morgan is ignoring municipal bylaws.

 This current battle is one that needs to be fought all over the world if we ever hope to do the work necessary to significantly reduce our carbon emissions.
 Big Oil has had its way in our world for a long time with profits in the hundreds of billions annually.
 They corrupted the Canadian government which once led the way on climate change.
 But that was before Transcanada and the Koch Brothers realized the incredible profitability of extracting the tar sand oil from the pristine Canadian Boreal Forest.
 Yet, they never expected any resistance to pipelines which are necessary to carry the massive amounts of heavy, toxic sludge for processing and then to port for global consumption.
 With the project landlocked, Transcanada is having a difficult time realizing the maximum potential of profitability and don't appreciate not getting their way.